razered/Nomi/_projects/SVM-multiclass-classification.md

 call_to_action: View on Colab
 ---

 How do you classify long paragraphs of text into multiple classes?
 Naive Bag of Words (BoW) cannot do semantic modelling - synonyms are treated as separate words.
 Also, the document vectors they output balloon in size very quickly.
-I use TF-IDF and word2vec together to arrive at rich document vectors that are separable by SVMs.
+I use TF-IDF and word2vec together to arrive at rich document vectors that can be classified by SVMs.